UlieS/Pipeline/README.md

 ## Question 3
  This could be viewed as a segmentation approach, where everything but the object of interest is considered background.
 This object could either be the heart muscle (logical xor of i-contour and o-contour) or the blood pool (i-contour).
 Either way, a ground truth is required.
-Given I picked heart muscle as the ground truth, a network has to be trained on segmenting the image into foreground (heart muscle) and background (everything else). the first to be able to afterwards predict i-contours from given o-contours.
+Given I picked heart muscle as the ground truth, a network has to be trained on segmenting the image into foreground (heart muscle) and background (everything else).

  Another approach would be to detect the heart muscle first (which is easier) and then segment the interesting part of the image only.
 Since I am given the o-contours in this scenario, the detection part of this approach could be skipped and the segmentation part would only have to be applied to the identified parts.

 There are only 46 images, which is not a lot.
 On top of trying to obtain more labeled data, I would use augmentation techniques such as rotation, flipping, scaling and shearing within small ranges to not distort the data too much.
-Then I would chose a network architecture suitable for segmentation such as U-net and train the network using dice coefficient or cross entropy loss.
+Then I would chose a network architecture suitable for segmentation such as U-net and train the network using dice coefficient or cross entropy loss which work well with segmentation tasks.

 ## Question 4